A week after Irma, Caribbean devastation is laid bare

 The storm's damage also threatens Cuba's food security, with key agricultural crops like plantains, rice and sugarcane damaged and food storage areas isolated or destroyed by flooding.

-Some 132 schools are reported having suffered severe damage and nearly two thirds of the country is still without electricity according to state news.
+Some 132 schools suffered severe damage and nearly two thirds of the country is still without electricity according to state news.

 On Anguilla, a 90-square kilometer island that is among several British overseas territories in the Caribbean, 90% of all government buildings were severely affected and 80-90% of the island's schools have been damaged, the UNOCHA said.
 Electricity and phone lines have been disrupted, hospitals have limited capabilities and there is no running water.